-The white grape variety comes from Turkey.
+The white grape variety originates from Turkey.
 Synonyms are Güzel Oglan, Güzel Üzüm, Güzül Üzüm, Kazova, Narance, Narindje and Nerince.
-The parentage (parenthood) is unknown.
-The late maturing vine is susceptible to botrytis.
-It produces fresh white wines with a variety of aromas of oranges, grapefruits and apples and lemons, which also have ageing potential.
-It is also used as a table grape.
+The parentage is unknown.
+The late-ripening vine is susceptible to botrytis.
+It yields fresh white wines with diverse aromas of oranges, grapefruits and apples and lemons, which also have ageing potential.
+It is also used as table grape.
 The variety is mainly cultivated in the Tokat area, but also Amasya and Corum in Central Anatolia up to the coast to the Black Sea.
-It is one of the most important Turkish white wine varieties, which is used as a blend, for example in the brand name wine Cankaya, but is also developed as a single variety.
-In 2016, a total of 787 hectares of vineyard area were designated with an increasing tendency (statistics Kym Anderson).
+It is one of the most important Turkish white wine varieties, which is used as a blend, for example in the brand wine Cankaya, but is also vinified as a single variety.
+In 2016, a total of 787 hectares of vineyards were reported, with an upward trend (Kym Anderson statistics).